Enriched model categories and presheaf categories: Comparisons between model categories and

 \begin{quest}\mylabel{quest2too} Suppose that $\sM$ is a $\sV$-model category.
 When is $\sM$ Quillen equivalent to $\mathbf{Pre} (\sD,\sV)$, where $\sD=\sD_{\sM}$ is the full sub $\sV$-category of $\sM$ given by some well chosen set of objects $d\in \sM$? \end{quest}

-\begin{asses}\mylabel{assess} Since we want $\ul{\sM}(d,e)$ to be homotopically meaningful, we require henceforward that the objects of our full subcategory $\sD$ be bifibrant.
-As usual, we also assume that $\mathbf{Pre} (\sD,\sV)$ has its level model structure; this is usually verified by \myref{level2}, and it often holds for any $\sD$ by \myref{monoid}. \end{asses}
+\begin{asses}\mylabel{assess} Since we want $\ul{\sM}(d,e)$ to be homotopically meaningful, we require henceforward that the objects of our full subcategory $\sD$ be bifibrant. {As usual, we also assume that $\mathbf{Pre} (\sD,\sV)$ has the level model structure of \S\ref{ModelD}.} \end{asses}

 The following invariance result helps motivate the assumption that the objects of $\sD$ be bifibrant.

 \begin{lem}\mylabel{Cutesy} Let $\sM$ be a $\sV$-model category, let $M$ and $M'$ be cofibrant objects of $\sM$, and let $N$ and $N'$ be fibrant objects of $\sM$.
 If $\ze\colon M\rtarr M'$ and $\xi\colon N\rtarr N'$ are weak equivalences in $\sM$, then the induced maps